jnyfah/jnyfah.github.io/_posts/memory.md

 ---

 This post is a note-to-self as we figure out what memory management looks like for [RendererEngine](https://github.com/JeanPhilippeKernel/RendererEngine).
-It documents what I’ve learned so far — and where we are still unsure.
+It documents what I’ve learned so far — and where I am still unsure.

+---

 __*Why Memory Management Matters in Games*__